humansensinglab/POET-continual-action-recognition/README.md

 We contribute two new benchmarks for our new problem setting in human action recognition: (i) NTU RGB+D dataset for activity recognition, and (ii) SHREC-2017 dataset for hand gesture recognition.

 ## :rocket: **Release Overview and Updates**
-:white_large_square: POET code for Gesture Recognition benchmark on SHREC 2017, prompt offset tuning the DG-STA graph transformer backbone.
+:white_large_square: Code for Gesture Recognition benchmark on SHREC 2017, DG-STA graph transformer backbone.

-:white_large_square: I plan to release all 10+1 sets of few-shots for full reproducibility.
+:white_large_square: Plan to release all 10+1 sets of few-shots for full reproducibility soon.

 :white_check_mark: Released POET training and evaluation code for our Activity Recognition benchmark on NTU RGB+D dataset.
 We use the CTR-GCN backbone.